kauruus/kauruus.github.io/posts/2023/01/09-check-go-escape-analysis-result-in-emacs.md

 # {{title}}

-Sometimes, you may need zero heap allocation in extreamly critical code path (which is rare).
+Sometimes, you may need zero heap allocation in extremely critical code path (which is rare).

 To do that, you can run benchmark with `-benchmem` or check Go compiler's escape analysis result.